mast4461/fisheye-cube-snake/README.md

-# fisheye-web
+# Fisheye Cube Snake

-> A version of fisheye rendering with web gl
+> Web based snake game in a cube with 360 degree fisheye perspective

+Built with [Vue.js](https://vuejs.org/) and WebGL.

 ## Build Setup